 In 2007 Pushkar tied up with one of the Country's largest real estate agency to market across Maharashtra, and some major parts of India.
 Pushkar also tied with World's Second Largest Real Estate retail firm and marked its presence in the Middle East.

-Pushkar aims to be "One Stop Shop" for the real estate needs in Nagpur, Vidarbha and beyond.
+Promoter's vision is to make Pushkar a “One Stop Shop” for all the real estate needs across the Country.

 Nagpur also known as the "Orange City" The second Capital of Maharashtra.
 Located in the centre of India, The Countrie's Zero Mile Point, Now a city on the move, from a Tier II city to heading towards a Tier I status, because of its Prestigious MIHAN Project.

 Nagpur is a city in India which is located in the state of Maharashtra and is home to nearly to 2.5 million people.
 Not only is Nagpur the third largest city of Maharashtra, but it also has so much to offer those who live in it, as well as tourists who visit it.
 Nagpur is known as the orange city because it is most famous for its large mandarin Nagpur oranges.

 The city is a major milestone for India because it is such a major industrial, commercial and transportation center.
 Not only is the city of Nagpur filled with institutions that provide you with the opportunity to further your education, but it is also filled with many job opportunities for those who live here.
 Whether you are looking to go to college or to just start out in the work field, you will find that there are opportunities for you here, either way.